davidamichelson/DIV6700/schedule.md

 - Remix assignment due in class at 9 AM.
 Please upload to brightspace but also bring a copy to share with your classmates.

 - *Florilegium 8* is due on Brightspace by 9 PM Central Time.
-Please also bring a paper copy to class.
+Please come prepared to refer to your florilegium in discussion.
 Please answer this question:

 Compare and contrast the theological themes of historical progress in Guibert of Nogent and Hildegard of Bingen.
 What threats to the Church concern the two authors?
 How do they see God at work in human history?